 Fast furniture usually comes from big retailers like Wayfair, IKEA, and even Amazon.
 Its hallmarks are quick production and quick delivery to consumers—whether it’s shipped to you or you pick up the flat pack boxes from the store.

 Most fast furniture is made in China.
-But a large portion of it, specifically seating, is produced in the US.
+But a large portion of it, specifically seating, is produced in the United States.
 Fast couches, benches, and chairs are often US-made because the manufacturing process requires less labor than other products, making the cost savings from outsourcing to other countries insignificant.